-Twitter may have lost its intermediary status, could be held liable for content shared on the platform: Reports
+Reports state Twitter may have lost its intermediary status, but no official confirmation

 Multiple reports citing unnamed government sources have stated that Twitter has lost its status as an intermediary for failing to comply with the IT Rules 2021 that came into effect on May 26.
 This could mean that authorities may try to hold Twitter liable for the content shared by users on its platform.
-The reports of this loss of intermediary status have so far come from the Financial Express, ANI, and The Economics Times.
+The reports of this loss of intermediary status have so far come from the Financial Express, ANI, and The Economic Times.
 “Twitter is liable for penal actions against any Indian law just as any publisher is,” an unspecified number of sources told NDTV.
-We have reached out to the Ministry of Electronics & Information Technology for comment.

-Twitter to lose its status as intermediary platform in India as it does not comply with new guidelines, it is the only social media platform among mainstream that has not adhered to new laws: Government sources

 “We are keeping the MeitY apprised of the progress at every step of the process.
 Twitter continues to make every effort to comply with the new Guidelines,” a Twitter spokesperson told MediaNama.
-However, the company did not share details on whether it received a notice from the government regarding its intermediary status and where it currently stands in terms of compliance to the rules.
+However, the company did not share details on whether it received a notice from the government regarding its intermediary status and where it currently stands in terms of compliance with the rules.
 It also did not contest the assessment made by the multiple reports.

-In a letter sent by the Indian government earlier this month to Twitter’s deputy general counsel Jim Baker, the government said that the refusal to comply with the Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Rules 2021 will lead to “unintended consequences” such as Twitter losing exemption from liability as an intermediary available under Section 79 of the Information Technology (IT) Act, 2000 — this would essentially make Twitter lose safe harbour provisions and liable for what people say on its platform.
 Rule 7 of the IT Rules says that the provisions of Section 79 of the IT Act won’t apply to intermediaries that fail to observe the IT Rules.

+In a letter sent by the Indian government earlier this month to Twitter’s deputy general counsel Jim Baker, the government said that the refusal to comply with IT Rules 2021 will lead to “unintended consequences” such as Twitter losing exemption from liability as an intermediary available under Section 79 of the Information Technology (IT) Act, 2000 — this would essentially make Twitter lose safe harbour provisions and liable for what people say on its platform.

-No official announcement
+No official notification

-There has been no official government announcement made in regard to Twitter’s status as an intermediary.
+There has been no official government notification made in regard to Twitter’s status as an intermediary.
+We have reached out to the Ministry of Electronics & Information Technology for comment.

 9/ We clearly state.
 The IT Act or IT Rules do not contain any power or process for grant or revocation of an intermediary status.
 There is no immediate penalty which flows from non-compliance beyond loss of immunity determined by Courts on evidence and legal submissions.

-Note: Update (16 June, 1:00 pm): Updated story and headline based on tweets from IT Minster RS Prasad.